gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 [BBS#177245](https://bbs.archlinux.org/viewtopic.php?id=177245)

-You have an Nvidia GPU and Steam has the following output:
+You have an NVIDIA GPU and Steam has the following output:

 `Running Steam on arch rolling 64-bit`\
 `STEAM_RUNTIME is enabled automatically`\